 - inability to communicate by speech (complete organic aphonia)

 - loss of a percentage of tissue from a single breast, or both breasts, from mastectomy or radiation treatment

 The Special Monthly Compensation (SMC) Rate Table can be found here on the VA Website.
-We will review the qualifications for the different levels in subsequent blog articles.
+We will review the qualifications for the different levels.
+But that will be in subsequent blog articles.

-Peter S. Cameron, US Navy Veteran and certified VA Attorney, is dedicated to helping Veterans secure all the benefits they deserve.
+Cameron Firm PC has certified Veteran Appeals Lawyers on staff who will fight with you to secure the benefits you deserve.
+We understand the sacrifices you have made.
 Call our office at 800-861-7262 for legal help with your denied benefits.
 We are here to help you.

 We will provide assistance for many types of issues on appeal, including, but not limited to: Dependency Indemnity Compensation, Agent Orange, Total Disability based on Individual Unemployability (TDIU), Traumatic Brain Injury (TBI), PTSD, and other mental health issues.
 Not included are Special Monthly Compensation issues.